asduser/angularjs-recipes/README.md

 ## 3. Explicit named variables.

-Dont try to mislead your teammates or another developers, who will support you code, they have enough problems.
+Dont try mislead your teammates or another developers, who will support you code, they have enough problems.
 On the contrary, help them to read each line of code like a sentences of adventure book.

 For example:
 ```html